ezriharmusial/LastMessengerS/src/lib/md-collections/artists/whitneyzinny.md

   - soprano
   - tenor
   - alto
-vocal_skills:
-  - singing
-  - rapping
-instruments:
-  - Keyboard
 performance_setup:
   - instrumental tracks
 vision: for people to come alive through her music
 mission: to impact people's lives positively via her music
 reason: as she is passionate about it and it means life to her
+wishes: hope, freedom and motivation
+motivation: is to bring a positive change to societal issues through her music
 inspiration: keyboard tunes, when she is feeling down, happenings around her and other experiences in life.
 Her physical environment is a trigger, she loves to be in a quiet place, where she can be able to flow while her pen bleeds
+youth_influences: choir where she practiced and trained herself owing to her love for music which has been everything to her
 influential_artists: Whitney Houston, Tasha Cobbs, Lauren Daigle, Celine Dion
+purpose: impact people's lives positively through her art
+solution: the kind of music we listen to can either make or break us
 success: one whose music is able to reach a wide range of audience and most importantly being able to impact lives positively, she believes that music without a message is liken to an empty vessel
 Discography: Captured My Heart
-wishes: hope, freedom and motivation
-motivation: is to bring a positive change to societal issues through her music
-youth_influences: choir where she practiced and trained herself owing to her love for music which has been everything to her
-purpose: impact people's lives positively through her art
-solution: the kind of music we listen to can either make or break us
+sex: female
 actions: listening to other people's art work and practicing them
 history: Her story started in 1995 when she joined the primary choir of her church and later the senior choir for adults owing to her love for music.She